 The Philadelphia Phillies front office started cooking up the idea of a mascot in the winter of 1977.
-They called upon the company Harrison/Erickson, run by Wade Harrison and Muppets designer Bonnie Erickson, in order to craft the mascot for the team.
+They called upon the company Harrison/Erickson, run by Wayde Harrison and Muppets designer Bonnie Erickson, in order to craft the mascot for the team.

 The Phanatic is described as a flightless bird from the Galapagos Islands, though he is covered with green fur and is also quite large, like something out of a Dr. Seuss book.
 He wears a Phillies uniform and, of course, does not speak.
 The Phanatic debuted in 1978 in a matchup with the Chicago Cubs, and the city of Philadelphia took to him pretty quickly, in the same way they took to Rocky and Cheesesteaks.
 Considering this is the city that once booed Santa Claus, that was far from a given.

 David Raymond was the original Phillie Phanatic performer in the Phillies iconic costume, but in 1993 he ceded the role to Tom Burgoyne, who refers to himself as the Phanatic's "best friend."
 Since we're assuming you are an adult reading this, we can say that he's the guy in the suit.
 Sorry if we ruined any childhoods.

 The Phillies mascot gets up to all sorts of stuff at Phillies games.
-He’s known for riding around on an ATV, a tradition that continued after the move from Veterans Stadium to Citizens Bank Park.
-He does his “Phanatic Dance” on top of the dugout and will warmup in the bullpen.
+He's known for riding around on an ATV, a tradition that continued after the move from Veterans Stadium to Citizens Bank Park.
+He does his "Phanatic Dance" on top of the dugout and will warmup in the bullpen.
 The Phanatic is also known to mess around with umpires and players on opposing teams like Jazz Chisolm of the Miami Marlins or Toronto Blue Jays legend, Jose Bautista.

 Not everybody loves the Phillie Phanatic's antics, though.
 In 1982, he was tackled by St. Louis Cardinals outfielder Lonnie Smith, who was a former Phillie himself.
 Perhaps most infamously, the Phanatic was attacked by Los Angeles Dodgers manager Tommy Lasorda, though history has been kinder to the legacy of the Phanatic than Lasorda, so give that round to the big green guy.